-With that in mind, here’s an overview of the main factors that impacted the silver market in the first quarter of 2017, and a look at what investors should watch out for in the next few months of the year.
+Read on for an overview of the factors that impacted the silver market in Q1, plus a look at what investors should watch out for in the next few months of the year.

 Silver price update: Q1 overview

-Chart via BullionVault.
+Chart via Kitco.

-Silver price update: Supply and demand
+Silver price update: Factors to watch

 Silver price update: What’s ahead?